 - 1. Every resident living in urban or suburban areas of Nassau County should be able to walk, bicycle, or drive to a large, 75-200+ acre multi-use Regional Park within 3 5 miles of their homes.
-Typical facilities include athletic fields, dog parks, large playgrounds, tennis and pickleball courts, and performance/special events lawns, as well as specialty facilities of a regional scale such as boat ramps, equestrian facilities, aquatic centers ,and public beach, river and other water accesses.
+Typical facilities include athletic fields, dog parks, large playgrounds, tennis and pickleball courts, and performance/special events lawns, as well as specialty facilities of a regional scale such as boat ramps, equestrian facilities, aquatic centers, and public beach, river and other water accesses.
 Specialty facilities may be located on parcels less than 30 acres in size.
 An example would be construction of a new boat ramp with trailer parking accessing the Nassau River.
 All Regional Parks are open to the public and are owned and operated by Nassau County either directly or through agreement. - 2.
 There shall be no legal or physical impediment to bicycle and pedestrian access to a Regional Park. - 3.
-Figure 2 depicts the spatial distribution of Regional Park target areas based on existing and planned population growth areas, regional scale natural resources, location of wetlands and floodplains, and other state, federal, and private conservation and recreation areas.
-The Regional Park target areas are intended to provide guidance for the siting of Regional Parks and connectivity of the Conservation Habitat Network. - 4.
-Based on analysis, the WBD will create demand for 196 acres of regional parks, 7.89 acres in Regional Parks -Boat Facilities, 3.94 boat ramp lanes in addition to the Facilities/Amenities defined in Policy ROS.01.07.
+Figure 2 depicts a conceptualization of the spatial distribution of Regional Park target areas based on existing and planned population growth areas, regional scale natural resources, location of wetlands and floodplains, and other state, federal, and private conservation and recreation areas.
+The Regional Park target areas are intended to provide guidance for the siting of Regional Parks and connectivity of the Conservation Habitat Network.
+These target areas are not intended to be binding on the Nassau County BOCC if an alternative is determined by the BOCC to be in the best interest of the citizens of Nassau County. - 4.
+Based on analysis, the WBD will create demand for 175.55 acres of regional parks, 7.02 acres in Regional Parks Boat Facilities, 3.51 boat ramp lanes in addition to the Facilities/Amenities defined in Policy ROS.01.07.
 Based on projected demand and the spatial distribution of future populations there will need to be at least one if not multiple Regional Parks within the WBD which include access to the Nassau River. - 5.
-It is the desire of Nassau County there be one or two large Regional Parks in the WBD of which one provides access to the Nassau River and/or its tributaries.
+It is the desire of Nassau County there be one or two large Regional Parks in the WBD of which at least one provides access to the Nassau River and/or its tributaries.
 However, it is recognized that the river access points may be separated from the larger, more intense Regional Parks. - 6.
 Figure 3 is a prototypical Regional Park, created by Barth and Associates and Perez Planning + Design, to guide Regional Park siting and design standards and principles in Nassau County. - 7.
-A Regional Park is not intended to be completely passive nor fully active but rather a blending of recreational opportunities which may include space for third party providers such as the YMCA or Boys and Girls Club to provide indoor recreation space or aquatics.
+A Regional Park is not intended to be completely passive nor fully active but rather a blending of recreational opportunities which may, solely at the discretion of the BOCC upon a finding it to be in the best intrest of the citizens of Nassau County, include space for third party providers such as the YMCA or Boys and Girls Club to provide indoor recreation space or aquatics.
 It is important to note that all passive areas of the park are still actively engaged and developed with amenities such as multi-use trails, pavilions, viewing platforms and other amenities that allow for recreational opportunities.